harvard-lil/website-static/app/_posts/2011-08-25-library-labthe-podcast-006-from-brick-and-mortar-to-1s-and-0s.md

 [**Susan Hildreth**](http://www.imls.gov/about/staffdetail.aspx?StaffId=18) is the director of the [**Institute of Museum and Library Services**](http://www.imls.gov/) which serves the nation's 123,000 libraries and 17,500 museums.

-Susan recently got on the phone with Harvard Library Innovation Lab’s very own David Weinberger to talk about the role these brick and mortar institutions play in the digital age.
+Susan recently got on the phone with Harvard Library Innovation Lab's very own David Weinberger to talk about the role these brick and mortar institutions play in the digital age.

 ---